 Here is an explanation of how it works:

 To understand how the magnetic effect works, it’s important to note first how ions heat electrons in the plasma.
 For fundamental mechanical reasons, a particle can only impart energy to particles that are traveling slower than it is.
 A simple way of seeing this is to imagine two runners, one fat (the ion) and one skinny (the electron).
 If the electron is running faster it can catch up to the ion and give it a shove, increasing the ion’s energy.
 But if the ion is running faster, it can give the electron a shove, increasing the skinny runner’s energy.
 In either case the faster particle gives up energy to the slower particle.
 This is the case even if the slower particle has far more energy to begin with due to its greater mass.
 Since ions have at least 1,836 times as much mass as electrons, slower moving ions often have far more energy than electrons, but if the electrons move faster, the ions gain still more energy at the electrons’ expense.

 In plasma without a strong magnetic field, however, there are always a few electrons that are randomly moving more slowly that the ions.
 The ions give up energy to those electrons, which then mix in with the rest.
 So, in “normal plasma”, energy does get equalized and the ions and electrons end up at the same temperature, with the average ion moving far slower than the average electron, but faster than some electrons.

 Because of this quantum mechanical magnetic field effect, there is a minimum momentum that must be conveyed to an electron to increase its energy.
-This means in turn that ions must have a certain minimum velocity to convey this momentum to the electrons.
+This means in turn that ions must have a certain minimum velocity to convey this momentum to the electron.